How to Start a Business in Colorado:

 Name Reservation Renewal

-How much does it cost to register a business in Colorado?
+How much does it cost to start a business in Colorado?

 Filing fees vary between $50.00 and $275.00 depending on the structure of your business and whether you'd like to pay for the expedited filing service.